AVAILABLE ON DOUBLEPLAY BLU-RAY AND DVD: NOW, from STUDIO CANAL

-Producer Howard Brandy and experienced horror screenwriter Christopher Wicking wrote a treatment very loosely based on Bram Stoker’s 1903 novel The Jewel Of Seven Stars which Hammer head James Carreras okayed as long as the title changed.
-Wicking’s initial screenplay featured a deleted subplot involving a coven of naked Tera worshippers who get torn to bits by a demonic cat.
+Producer Howard Brandy and experienced horror screenwriter Christopher Wicking wrote a treatment very loosely based on Stoker’s 1903 novel The Jewel Of Seven Stars which had already been filmed for TV as an episode of the BBC’s Mystery And Imagination series.
+Hammer head James Carreras okayed as long as the title changed.
+Wicking’s initial screenplay featured a deleted subplot involving a coven of naked Tera worshipers who get torn to bits by a demonic cat.
 Gordon Hessler, Peter Duffet and Claude Wathan were all considered to direct before Seth Holt, who’d done such a good job on Taste Of Fear and The Nanny, got the job.
 Peter Cushing was cast as Julian Fuchs, but after the first day of shooting his wife Helen was rushed to hospital and died three days later from emphysema.
 Andrew Kier was cast in his role.
-Then, during week five of a six week shoot, Holt died from a heart attack on set, leaving behind lots of baffling footage with no entrances or departures.
+Then, during week five of a six week shoot, Holt died from a heart attack on set, leaving behind lots of baffling footage with no entrances or exits.
 After Don Sharp turned down an offer to re-do the film from scratch, James’ son Michael Carreras, now Hammer’s managing director, decided to finish the scenes and shoot the outstanding ones [chiefly asylum material] himself, trying to approximate Holt’s style the best he could.
 After the BBFC required the removal of a shot of a hospital orderly hitting an inmate due to public concern about the treatment of mental patients at the time, Blood From The Mummy’s Tomb premiered at the National Film Theatre during a Hammer retrospective, though the later release paired with Dr Jekyll And Sister Hyde did only moderate business.
-It was remade four [!] times, as The Awakening, The Tomb and Bram Stoker’s Legend Of The Mummy.
+It was remade three times, as The Awakening, The Tomb and Bram Stoker’s Legend Of The Mummy.

 Blood From The Mummy’s Tomb on Blu-ray looks slightly less impressive as the previous two Studio Canal releases, coming across as a bit soft in places, though the colours are rich and it’s still a considerable improvement over the DVD.
 The Pharaoh’s Curse: Inside Blood From The Mummy’s Tomb runs 18 minutes [twice the length of the featurette on the Anchor Bay DVD] and has our usual foursome joined by Leon in discussing the film.
 They provide some facts I didn’t know, such as there being a third death during the making of the picture.
 Leon wasn’t even able to go to Holt’s funeral and had to carry on working!
 There’s also a still of Cushing playing Keir’s role and giving Leon the ring, which I hadn’t seen before.
 Good stuff, and another Must Buy Blu-ray for fans.